nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 We can represent a document as a set of all the n-grams that appear in the document, picking some appropriate value of `n`.
 In the field of large-scale text processing, often the literature uses the word "shingle" instead of "n-gram," but I find that needless confusing.
 We can pick any value of `n`, with the primary tradeoff that smaller values will tend to compare documents more coarsely (e.g. most English text probably looks fairly similar through the lens of bigrams), and larger ones generating more distinct features and thus larger sets.
 At some limit I expect you also lose sensitivity, but I suspect performance problems arise earlier.

-According to one book on the matter[^fn-n], values of n between 5 and 9 appear to be common choices for a range of applications.
+According to one source I've found[^fn-n], values of n between 5 and 9 appear to be common choices for a range of applications.

 [^fn-n]: [Mining of Massive Datasets][book] §3.2.2